Tuesday, February 3, 2009

 Commodity : Firmness : Delight

 Taking elements from ancient structures and learning what works and what doesn't work helps us in the overall design process.
 Architecture is never defined as one movement and then the next, there are many layers, stories, and factors that must be kept in mind.
 Societies and the environment in which these societies are established define where we go in architecture.
 So many factors come into play such as the social moral, philisophical beliefs, art and music, and political state of a nation at the time.
 All of these factors effect how we build certain buildings and why.
 For example, today there is an energy crisis and people are FINALLY realizing that we are destroying the earth due to our careless consumer habits.
 More products than ever before in the modern world are using recyclable and earth friendly materials.
 Green buildings are in demand and more people want to do their part in improving the way we build things and treat this Earth.
 So while the commodity of many new buildings today is to create a green/eco friendly environment the firmness and appearance of the structure is just as important.
 New building technologies are being utilized in order to protect our buildings from earthquakes and other disasters.
 Furthermore, many of the green buildings I've seen are not your traditional building with moulding and columns, they are often sleek, modern and use different products and materials that not only are eco-friendly but are quite beautiful as well.
+The reason why many green buildings are so modern could be that architects want to show that eco-friendly materials can be just as good (if not better) as the materials that made modern buildings before that.

 Architects today have the biggest challenge of all because they must make buildings functional, stable, beautiful, and design them in a conscious matter that is good for the earth.